tencentyun/intlcloud-documents/product_new/计算产品中心/云硬盘/产品简介/云硬盘实例/云硬盘加密_intl_en.md

 - Unmount a cloud disk
 - Create a snapshot
 - Roll back a snapshot
->Make sure you have sufficient account balance.
-Otherwise the operation will fail.
+>Make sure you have sufficient account balance, otherwise the operation will fail.
 >

-## Creating an Encrypted Cloud Disk
+## Creating an encrypted cloud disk
-You can create an encrypted cloud disk using one of following three methods:
+You can create an encrypted cloud disk through the following three methods:

-### Creating an Encrypted Cloud Disk in the Console
+### Creating an encrypted cloud disk in the console
 1. Log in to [CBS Console](https://console.cloud.tencent.com/cvm/cbs), select a region, and click **Create**.
-2. In the **Purchase Data Disk** dialog box, select the **Encrypted Cloud Disk** option.
+2. In the **Purchase Data Disk** dialog box, select **Enable disk encryption**.
->Authorize the key management service first if you are using the encrypted cloud disk in this region for the first time.
+>If you are using cloud disk encryption in this region for the first time, first authorize the key management service.
 >
-3. Select the cloud disk configuration based on your actual situation and click **Confirm**.
+3. Select the cloud disk configuration based on your actual needs and click **Submit**.
-4. Once you have purchased the cloud disk, you can view the created encrypted cloud disk on the [Cloud Disk List](https://console.cloud.tencent.com/cvm/cbs) page.
+4. Once you have purchased the cloud disk, you can view encrypted cloud disks that have already been created on the [Cloud Disk List](https://console.cloud.tencent.com/cvm/cbs) page.
-The new encrypted cloud disk is in the **to be mounted** state, and you can refer to [Mounting Cloud Disks](https://intl.cloud.tencent.com/document/product/362/32401) to mount the cloud disk to a CVM instance in the same availability zone.
+The new encrypted cloud disk is in **to be mounted** status, you can refer to [Mounting cloud disks](https://intl.cloud.tencent.com/document/product/362/5745) to mount the cloud disk to a CVM instance in the same availability zone.

-### Creating an Encrypted Cloud Disk from a Snapshot
+### Creating an encrypted cloud disk from a snapshot
-Refer to [Creating Cloud Disks from Snapshots](https://intl.cloud.tencent.com/document/product/362/5757), and select an encrypted snapshot to create a cloud disk.
-That is, you can create a cloud disk that already contains the relevant data and is encrypted.
+Refer to [Creating cloud disks using snapshots](https://cloud.tencent.com/document/product/362/5757).
+By selecting an encrypted snapshot to create a cloud disk, you can create a cloud disk that contains relevant data and is encrypted.

-### Creating an Encrypted Cloud Disk Through an API
+### Creating an encrypted cloud disk through an API
-You can create an encrypted cloud disk by using the [CreateDisks API](https://intl.cloud.tencent.com/document/product/362/16312) in the following ways:
+You can create an encrypted cloud disk using the [CreateDisks API](https://cloud.tencent.com/document/product/362/16312) by the following two methods:
-- Set `Encrypt` to `true`.
+- Configure `Encrypt` as `true`.
 - Specify a `SnapshotId` for the encrypted snapshot.

-## Changing the Data Encryption State
+## Changing data encryption status
-To change the state of the existing data in the cloud disk from non-encrypted to encrypted, we recommend that you run the `rsync` command in the Linux system or the `robocopy` command in the Windows system to copy the data from the non-encrypted disk to the new encrypted disk.
+To change the status of existing data in the cloud disk from non-encrypted to encrypted, we recommend you run the `rsync` command in Linux system or the `robocopy` command in Windows system to copy the data from the non-encrypted disk to the new encrypted disk.
-If you need to change the state of the existing data in the cloud disk from encrypted to non-encrypted, we recommend that you run the same command to copy the data from the encrypted disk to the new non-encrypted disk.
+If you need to change the status of existing data in the cloud disk from encrypted to non-encrypted, we recommend you run the same commands to copy the data from the encrypted disk to the new non-encrypted disk.

 <style>